Skip to main content

 ehemaliger Flughafen Tempelhof

-Berlin without construction sites still seems a far-off vision of the future.
-And yet it is precisely this constant change that allows plenty of scope for creativity and new ideas.
-You can get a glimpse, for example, at the Holzmarkt, the RAW site, Hangar 1 at the former Tempelhof Airport or the House of Statistics at Alexanderplatz (Otto-Braun-Straße 70).
-Originally, the former GDR administration building was to be demolished.
-Now civil society and the public sector are planning the development of the area together.
-Various initiatives have settled in the building itself, such as a co-art centre, an experimental cinema or a laboratory for fermentation and mushroom culture.
-The aim is to build alternative economies that rely on self-initiative, solidarity and community and initiate new places of encounter.
+Berlin without building sites still seems like a distant vision of the future.
+And yet it is precisely this constant change that creates plenty of scope for creativity and new ideas.
+You can get a glimpse of this at the Holzmarkt, the RAW site, in the hangars at the former Tempelhof Airport, or in the pilot project Haus der Statistik on Alexanderplatz (Otto-Braun-Straße 70).
+Originally, the former administrative building of the GDR was to be demolished.
+Now, civil society and the public sector are jointly planning the development of the site.

 Berlin Mural Fest, Holzmarkt 25, Berlin

-The Floating University on the site of the former Tempelhof Airport water catchment basin (Lilienthalstraße 32) regularly invites to open discussion events and the CityLAB Berlin (Platz der Luftbrücke 4, Tempelhof) offers space and support for everyone who wants to help shape a sustainable and digital city of the future with their ideas.
+The Floating University, situated on the site of the former water retention basin at Tempelhof Airport (Lilienthalstraße 32), regularly hosts open discussion events, whilst CityLAB Berlin ( Platz der Luftbrücke 4, Tempelhof) offers space and support for anyone wishing to help shape a digital city of the future with their ideas.
 The results are presented and exhibited publicly.

 Floating University Berlin (FUB)